TD-Addon/TD_Addon/README.md

-## New Advantages:
+## Features:
 - Both TR and PT data within a single esp.
-- TR and PT data within two separate folders, but a single archive.
-This adheres to the separation of PT and TR's BSAs within Tamriel Data.
 - Optional HD asset overrides for both TR and PT.
 Vanilla-resolution textures and models are the default, with HD versions being optional.
 This significantly de-bloats the TR addon folder, which previously contained 2 of every asset between a SD and a HD folder, even when there when there was no disparity between the assets.
-- Wolli's incrementally updated TR deprecated asset .esp, which reassigns several assets a new placeholder/deprecated marker models, indicating to devs that the asset needs removing from the worldspace/section files.
-A full list of assets can be found here: https://docs.google.com/spreadsheets/d/1D4R_OZ-d0BARNkwyif1W5j03O4-AuajVV9LIFHaXwqI/edit?usp=sharing
+- Incrementally updated TR deprecated asset .esp, which reassigns several assets a new placeholder/deprecated marker models, indicating to devs that the asset needs removing from the worldspace/section files.
+These assets are also automatically hidden from the CS item list using the CSSE deprecation function.
+A full list of assets can be found here: https://github.com/TD-Addon/TD_Addon/blob/master/00%20Data%20Files/Tamriel_Data-metadata.toml